 How to Buy Bitcoin with a Credit Card?

 Buying bitcoin using a credit card is the fastest way to get your hands on bitcoin.
 Several years ago it used to be a slow and complicated process but now it as easy as pie.
 As a result, buying bitcoins with a credit (or debit) card is not exclusive to computer geeks anymore, and you could probably do it with your eyes shut.

 How to buy bitcoin with a credit/debit card?

 There are several ways to buy bitcoin with a credit or debit card.
 The easiest way to do so is by using a cryptocurrency exchange or brokerage service.
-These are the recommended services that support bitcoin purchases with credit and debit cards:
+Also, here's a list of our recommended services that support bitcoin purchases with credit and debit cards: